-After being one of the few bright spots of 2022, U.S. private market real estate pulled back in 2023.
-Higher interest rates, lower transaction volumes, and higher vacancy rates in certain segments of the market (notably office) led to a 13% decline of the NCRIEF NFI - ODCE Index, a broad measure of core private real estate performance.
-While private equity performance through 12/31/2023 is not yet available, private equity results during 2023 generally lagged the returns on public equities, though some of this is no doubt attributable to the impact of lagged pricing.
+U.S. private market real estate posted negative returns for the second consecutive year.
+Higher interest rates, lower transaction volumes, and higher vacancy rates in certain segments of the market (notably office) led to a modest decline (-1%) of the NCREIF NFI - ODCE Index, a broad measure of core private real estate performance.
+While private equity performance through December 31, 2024 is not yet available, private equity results lagged the returns on publicly traded equities by a wide margin for the second consecutive year.
+The reset in market interest rates in 2022 has meaningfully impacted private equity transaction volumes and led to private equity valuations staying mostly stagnant over the past two years.